teociaps/SwaggerUI.Themes/README.md

 > [!TIP]
 > Opt for Modern Styles!
 Modern styles come with additional functionalities, including _**pinned topbar**_ and _**back-to-top button**_.

+🆕You can also choose for a version without additional JavaScript if desired by using the pre-built `NoJsModernStyle` class.

 > [!NOTE]
 > The classic and modern **dark styles** will only load if your browser's color scheme preference is set to _dark_; otherwise, the light style is loaded.

 ## 🆕Custom Styles
 You can customize the Swagger UI in your ASP.NET Core application by applying custom CSS styles.
-Here are the available methods:
+Here are the available methods.

 ### Inline CSS Styles
 You can directly write your custom CSS content as a string and apply it to the Swagger UI: